danielabar/meblog/src/markdown/roll-your-own-search-service-for-gatsby-part4.md

 title: "Roll Your Own Search with Rails and Postgres: Search API"
 featuredImage: "../images/roll-search-4.jpg"
 description: "Learn how to build search service using Rails and Postgres Full Text Search for a Gatsby blog."
-date: "2021-07-07"
+date: "2021-07-11"
 category: "Rails"
 ---

 This is the fourth in a multi-part series of posts detailing how I built the search feature for this blog.
 This post will explain how to build a search API with Rails, using the [pg-search](https://github.com/Casecommons/pg_search) gem and how to deploy it to production.

 In case you missed it, [Part 1: Search Introduction](../roll-your-own-search-service-for-gatsby-part1) of this series covers the existing options for adding search to a Gatsby site, and why I decided not to use any of them, and instead build a custom search service.
 [Part 2: Search Index](../roll-your-own-search-service-for-gatsby-part2) covers the design and population of the `documents` table that contains all the content to be searched.
-[Part 3: Search Engine](../roll-your-own-search-service-for-gatsby-part3) provides an introduction to Postgres Full Text Search, showing some examples of using it to write queries to search against a documents table.
+[Part 3: Search Engine](../roll-your-own-search-service-for-gatsby-part3) provides an introduction to PostgreSQL Full Text Search, showing some examples of using it to write queries to search against a documents table.

 ## Install